Hacker News

 Obviously, even with idealized market assumptions, one reason an firms fail is paying more total for inputs than the value they produce, and lots of firms fail.

-5 hours ago by Pfhreak
+4 years ago by Pfhreak

 Ok, that's fair, I was painting with a broad brush.
 I acknowledge that yes, employers can pay employees more than the value they bring in, but it's likely that doing so isn't sustainable long term.